 Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Visiting Taiwan in February can be a little complicated because it is the month when the Lunar New Year holiday usually takes place.
 This can have a major impact on travel, but with a little advance planning, you can avoid the worst days to be on the road or trying to book hotels.
 To find out how to do that in greater detail than I’ll provide in this article, see my guide to planning a trip to Taiwan during Chinese New Year.

 Besides New Year’s complications, the weather in Taipei in February is arguably the worst of the year.
 It’s cold, it’s wet, and the sky is always gray.
 Despite Chinese New Year being called the “Spring Festival”, February is the middle of winter in Taiwan.
 See here for my assessment of the best times of the year to visit Taipei.

 On the plus side, spending February in Taiwan will give you the chance to experience the Lantern Festival, one of the most magical events of the year.
 The Yanshui Fireworks Festival, one of the most dangerous festivals in the world, takes place on the same night (see cover photo).
-What’s more, you can see cherry blossoms, soak in hot springs, and enjoy mild/warm weather in the south of Taiwan in February.
+What’s more, you can see cherry blossoms, soak in these awesome hot springs, and enjoy mild/warm weather in the south of Taiwan in February.